danphenderson/baldin/cdk/README.md

 AWS_REGION=
 AWS_ACCOUNT=
 ```

-Note, you can also set these variables in your shell environment.
-The AWS_ACCOUNT variable refers can be found in the AWS console under your account settings.
-The AWS_REGION variable is the region you want to deploy the stack to.
+The AWS_ACCOUNT ID value can be found in the AWS console under your account settings.

-## Usage

-At this point you can now build Baldin's infrastructure using the CDK CLI.
-The following commands are available:
+### AWS CDK CLI

 To synthesize the CloudFormation template:
 ```
 $ cdk synth
 ```